 Notifiable Data Breaches

 The Privacy Act Amendment Notifiable Data Breaches (NDB) Act 2017 requires Diabetes SA to notify particular individuals and the Office of the Australian Information Commissioner about ‘eligible data breaches’.
 A data breach is eligible if it is likely to result in serious harm to any of the individuals to whom the personal or sensitive information relates.
-Diabetes SA will make an objective assessment of whether a data breach is likely to result in serious harm and take remedial action.
+Diabetes SA will make an objective assessment of whether a data breach is likely to result in serious harm and take remedial action in accordance with our data breach response plan and procedures.

 Should you have any concerns regarding your personal information and notifiable data breaches, see https://www.oaic.gov.au/privacy-law/privacy-act/notifiable-data-breaches-scheme for information.